Bwangari/Akan-Name-Independent-Project/ReadMe.md

 ## Project name.
-Find out what Akan Name is.
+Find out what is Akan Name .

 ## Project description.
 A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their output their Akan Name.